Unboxed-Software/solana-course/content/vrf.md

 Now it's time to work on something independently.
 Let's add some [Monopoly rules](https://en.wikipedia.org/wiki/Monopoly_(game)#Rules) to our program.
 Add some logic to the program to track how many times a user rolls.
 If they roll 3 times without rolling doubles, they should be able to withdraw their funds, just like getting out of jail in Monopoly.

 If you get stuck, we have the solution in the [`vrf-challenge-solution` branch](https://github.com/Unboxed-Software/micheal-burry-escrow/tree/vrf-challenge-solution).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=5af49eda-f3e7-407d-8cd7-78d0653ee17c)!